 - Author Avatar: Bill.
 Curiously, he was one of the most minor characters — you'd have never guessed he was based on Cosby himself if not for the name.

 - As well as the appearance, inflection, and voice actor.

 - Board Game: The show had one, with cardboard tokens of the characters stuck in giant plastic sneaker feet.

-- Christmas Special: It somehow managed to combine the Yet Another Christmas Carol and Away In A Manger plots.
+- Christmas Special: Which somehow managed to combine the Yet Another Christmas Carol and Away in a Manger plots.

 - Deadpan Snarker: All characters to an extent, but Weird Harold in particular.